All Episodes

 The mission statement declares the federal government is not the enemy of the people, but the expression of our collective will, and that we must participate in the Democrat process in order to address the challenges.

-That's their that's their mission statement, the coffee party.
+That's their mission statement, the Coffee Party.

-So I don't know, this madam could be a member of the coffee party.
+So I don't know, this madam could be a member of the Coffee Party.

-She can be a teabagger for all I know.
+She'd be a teabagger for all I know.

 A genuine teabagger.